jacobwyke/vagrant-graphite/README.md

 	/opt/graphite/examples/example-client.py

-This will add system load value every 60 seconds.
+This will add system load values every 60 seconds.

+You can post your own data to port 2003 or look to use something like StatsD.

+The format of the data you post is:

+	<stat name> <value> <time>

+	system.loadavg_1min 0.04 1378814122